kennykerr/blog/src/rust-macro-section/numeric-retrievals.md

 Luckily the `DWORD` type in the C++ headers is defined as an unsigned 32-bit integer, and the `WORD` is just an unsigned 16-bit integer.
 This means we can do some cheap optimizations here without breaking correctness guarantees.
 The same applies to the `BYTE` type (unsigned char) which is just an `u8` in Rust!
 Additionally, some functions require two `DWORD` arguments for high and low order bytes.
 These are internally reconstrcuted into a single unsigned 64-bit integer.
 So these utilities will also include a function for splitting a single `u64` for convenience.
+Luckily, since these are all unsigned, there are no pifalls with sign bits to take into account.

 ```rs
 /// Get the low order word as u16